mdragone1/ESP32-IoT-Workshop/docs/part2/CERT1.md

 - How to add the certificate to the ESP8266 using part of the flash memory as a file system
 - Basic operations of the ESP8266 file system

+---
+**IMPORTANT**

-** IMPORTANT: Note that you would be able to continue with the other parts, without a secure connection, if you fail to carry out this lab. **
+Note that you would be able to continue with the other parts, without a secure connection, if you fail to carry out this lab. **

+---

 ## Introduction